YinpuLi/YLBlogs/2020/A Gradient Boosting Machine.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Boosting algorithms have enjoyed a wilde popularity in academia and industry, when function estimation/approximation is in need.
+Boosting is one of the most successful and practical methods and hence have enjoyed a wide popularity in both academia and the machine learning community in industry, when function estimation/approximation is in need.
 This article will introduce a gradient boosting machine that has high performance in reality.

 ## An Old Problem: Function Estimation